awsdocs/aws-codebuild-user-guide/doc_source/sample-ecr.md

 # Amazon ECR Sample for AWS CodeBuild<a name="sample-ecr"></a>

-This sample uses a Docker image in an Amazon Elastic Container Registry \(Amazon ECR\) image repository to build the [Go Sample](sample-go-hw.md) for AWS CodeBuild\.
+This sample uses a Docker image in an Amazon Elastic Container Registry \(Amazon ECR\) image repository to build a sample Go project\.

 **Important**
 Running this sample may result in charges to your AWS account\.
 These include possible charges for AWS CodeBuild and for AWS resources and actions related to Amazon S3, AWS KMS, CloudWatch Logs, and Amazon ECR\.
 For more information, see [AWS CodeBuild Pricing](http://aws.amazon.com/codebuild/pricing), [Amazon S3 Pricing](http://aws.amazon.com/s3/pricing), [AWS Key Management Service Pricing](http://aws.amazon.com/kms/pricing), [Amazon CloudWatch Pricing](http://aws.amazon.com/cloudwatch/pricing), and [Amazon Elastic Container Registry Pricing](http://aws.amazon.com/ecr/pricing)\.